leoloso/leoloso.com/src/posts/end-of-the-nightmare-migrating-my-ecommerce-site-away-from-lemonsqueezy.md

 And then… nothing.
 No follow-up, no workaround, no acknowledgement that the bug still exists and is hurting people’s businesses.

-Here are some of the things I tried to get them to fix, together with my ever-growing level of desperation at the end of each interaction.
+Here are some of the things I tried to get them to fix.
+Notice my ever-growing level of desperation by the end of each interaction.

 #### LemonSqueezy invalidating *all* new Gmail newsletter subscribers